Transform Your Dental Experience with Sedation Dentistry

 Side effects are minimal and may include drowsiness, light-headedness, or mild nausea, which typically dissipate shortly after the procedure.

-You should fast for a few hours prior to your appointment if you’re receiving IV sedation.
 For oral sedation, follow the specific instructions given by our office, which might include taking medication before your appointment.

 Coverage can vary depending on the insurance plan and the reason for sedation.
 We can help you understand your benefits during your consultation.